turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_part_1.md

 And I click on "Locate Members of the House"
 Then my path should be "/search" with "state=CO" in the parameters And I should see a message "7 Results"
-And I should see a list of 7 the members of the house for Colorado And they should be ordered by seniority from most to least And I should see a name, role, party, and district for each member
+And I should see a list of the 7 members of the house for Colorado And I should see a name, role, party, and district for each member
 ```